 - 3 – Palatine Hill & Roman Forum Light Show – This unique experience takes you back in time to the Roman Empire.
 Have an immersive experience with this evening light show while you learn more about important historical figures of ancient Rome.

-The Circus Maximus was a hippodrome and arena of ancient Rome, being considered one of the most important entertainment centers of the Roman Empire.
-Following the same scheme as the Colosseum, it offered gladiator battles, public executions, as well as chariot races and other competitions.
+The Circus Maximus was a hippodrome and arena of ancient Rome, is considered one of the most important entertainment centers of the Roman Empire.
+Following the same scheme as the Colosseum, it offered gladiator battles, public executions, as well as chariot races, and other competitions.

 Another famous entertainment that took place at Circo Máximo was the so-called “Ludus Troianus”, equestrian presentations that simulated battles and were presented by young Roman aristocrats.

 Did you know?
 It is estimated that the Maximum Circus had a capacity of up to 300,000.

 It is located between the Aventino and Palatino mountains and can be seen from the ruins of Monte Palatino.
 In Ancient Rome, many houses of important people who lived on Monte Palatino overlooked the arena of Circus Maximus.

 Unfortunately, little remains of Circo Máximo, only the terrace remains, with its original oval shape, where it used to be the sand arena.

 Back in the Roman Empire times, forums were the heart of the city and the daily life of its citizens.
 They were big rectangular plazas surrounded by important buildings such as government buildings, temples, and markets.
 It was here that people used to buy goods, watch public speeches, criminal trials, and gossip around.